EmiraLabs/stw-cli/README.md

 - ✅ Need for extensive theme ecosystem

 **Philosophy:** We built stw-cli for the 80% use case—simple sites that deserve simple tooling.

 ---

+## Migrating from Jekyll?

+If you're currently using Jekyll on GitHub Pages and want to move to Cloudflare Pages, stw-cli is your smoothest path:

+**What's Familiar:**
+- ✅ Simple YAML configuration (like Jekyll's `_config.yml`)
+- ✅ Front matter for page metadata
+- ✅ Template-based rendering
+- ✅ Static file generation

+**What's Better:**
+- ⚡ Cloudflare's global CDN (faster than GitHub Pages)
+- 🔒 Automatic SSL with custom domains (no CNAME gymnastics)
+- 🚀 Workers integration for dynamic features
+- 💰 More generous free tier

+**Migration Steps:**
+1. `stw init my-site --wrangler` - scaffold new project
+2. Copy content from Jekyll's `_posts/` to stw's `pages/`
+3. Adapt Liquid templates to Go templates (similar syntax)
+4. Update `config.yaml` with your site settings
+5. `git push` - auto-deploy to Cloudflare Pages

+**Not ready to switch?** That's fine.
+Use Hugo for complex blogs.
+Use stw-cli when you need simplicity + Cloudflare.

+---